kathleenkhwong/check_bskt_asian_bestof/README.md

 Coleman, T. F., & Xu, W. (2016).
 Automatic Differentiation in MATLAB using ADMAT with Applications.
 Society for industrial and applied mathematics.

-To gain more insights for MADO, please reference the following:
+To gain more insights into MADO, please reference the following:

 Go to http://mado-editor.net/ and follow the 2D rotation example at https://github.com/vanchi7/mado-editor#generate-derivative-code